HenrikBengtsson/port4me/README.md

 ### Requirements

 * It should be possible to implement the algorithm using 32-bit _unsigned_ integer arithmetic.
 One must not assume that the largest represented integer can exceed $2^{32} - 1$.

+* The pseudo-randomized port sequence should sample ports uniformly over $[1024, 65535]$.

 * At a minimum, it should be possible to implement the algorithm in vanilla Sh\*, Csh, Bash, C, C++, Fortran, Lua, Python, R, and Ruby, with _no_ need for add-on packages beyond what is available from their core distribution. (*) Shells that do not support integer arithmetic may use tools such as `expr`, `dc`, `bc`, and `awk` for these calculations.